 Earlier this year, a federal judge in Washington D.C. ruled that employers must collect 2018 pay data (also known as Component 2 data) for employees and submit it to the Equal Employment Opportunity Commission as part of its 2018 EEO-1 reporting, due by September 30, 2019.
-Since the original rule, which was implemented in 2016, authorized the EEOC to collect two years’ worth of pay data, the EEOC was given the option to choose 2017 & 2018 or 2018 & 2019 pay data.
-On May 1, 2019, the EEOC announced their decision to collect 2017 pay data in addition to the 2018 pay data that was previously announced.

 What are the new EEO-1 reporting requirements?

 - Component 2 of the updated EEO-1 form requires employers to report wage information from Box 1 of the W-2 form and total hours worked for all employees by race, gender and ethnicity within 12 proposed pay bands.

 - Employers should report pay data for all employees being paid during the “workforce snapshot period,” which is a pay period that falls between October 1 and December 31 of 2017 and 2018.

 - Component 2 of the EEO-1 report provides the same race, gender, and job categories as Component 1, with the additional pay data and hours worked fields added.

 Which employers will be affected?

 - Private employers, including federal contractors with 100 or more employees, will be required to report aggregate W-2 income and hours worked by gender, race, ethnicity and job category.